Mercedes EQA review - Engines, performance and drive

 The roots of the EQA can be traced back to the GLA compact SUV and it would seem that Mercedes has prioritised comfort and refinement for the electric car, rather than aspiring to deliver too much in the way of sporting ability.
 Decent levels of regenerative braking mean that you can drive mostly with one pedal, which makes trips around town a little easier, too.

 The EQA handles in a predictably safe and secure fashion, but the light steering lacks feel and the car is inclined to wallow through the twisty stuff.
 It means that keen drivers won’t particularly relish time behind the wheel.
+On our test we noticed a high-pitched whine under harder acceleration, which proved to be a minor irritation, while the throttle was sometimes difficult to modulate, meaning that achieving a constant speed in town traffic was harder than it should've been.

 All EQA models come with Mercedes’ Comfort suspension, although there is the option of upgrading to the Premium Plus trim which features adaptive dampers to help deliver a more spirited drive.
 That said, this tech fitted to our test car had little impact on the EQA’s driving dynamics, and we’d generally query whether the top specification is worth the extra outlay.